Moesif/moesif-rack/README.md

 ```

-Please note, if you are using "Rack::Deflater" please make sure that "MoesifMiddlware"
+Please note, if you are using "Rack::Deflater" please make sure that "MoesifRack::MoesifMiddlware"
 is below it, so it can capture uncompressed data.

 ## Configuration options